Alchemist-X/howcryptoworksbook/Chapter_10_Hyperliquid.md

 ## Section VII: Road to Decentralization

-Building in DeFi is fundamentally about balancing performance and decentralization, a tradeoff where you can rarely optimize for both simultaneously.
+Building in DeFi is fundamentally about balancing performance and decentralization, a tradeoff where simultaneous optimization is rarely possible.
 Generally, successful protocols start off more centralized to achieve the speed and reliability needed for adoption, then gradually decentralize over time as they mature and their infrastructure becomes more robust.

 Hyperliquid faces persistent criticism around several centralization vectors that critics argue undermine its decentralized positioning.
 The most prominent concern centers on validator control, where the Hyper Foundation reportedly controls approximately 81% of staked HYPE through its own validators.
 This concentration could theoretically allow a single entity to halt or steer the chain, raising questions about the protocol's resistance to censorship or coordinated control.